dallasLab/diseaseEcology/content/lab/lab11.md

 At the end of this lab, a successful learner should be able to…

-1. Define and describe the different ways we can measure parasite specificity 2.Identify and describe the morphological characteristics of Dirochles mites and their location on moth specimens.
+1. Define and describe the different ways we can measure parasite specificity 2.Identify and describe the morphological characteristics of Dicrocheles mites and their location on moth specimens.
 3. Demonstrate proper techniques for handling and examining specimens under a dissecting microscope
 4. Hypothesize potential mechanisms of transmission in this system, as well as potential impacts on host fitness and behavior.